Are you planning a long weekend in Lithuania’s vibrant capital and looking for the ideal 2 to 3 days in Vilnius

 Because Vilnius is growing in popularity both as a jumping-off point for a longer Baltics itinerary or as a stand-alone city break, there are numerous accommodation options available throughout the city for every kind of budget.
 Here are our top picks for places to stay in Vilnius:

-Jimmy Jumps House/Hostel – located just off of the Town Hall Square, this small hostel with a lively atmosphere is the perfect place to stay if you’re travelling on a budget.
+Jimmy Jumps House/Hostel – Located just off of the Town Hall Square, this small hostel with a lively atmosphere is the perfect place to stay if you’re travelling on a budget.
 They have both dorm and private rooms at affordable prices and also include breakfast in the room rate.
 They also organise social events in the evening.
-Click here to see their latest prices on Hostelworld or Booking.com
+Click here to see their availability

 Not quite what you’re looking for?
-Click here to browse the best deals for hotels in Vilnius!
+Click here to browse other hotels in Vilnius!

 Vilnius is a lively city with a lot to offer travellers.
 With a number of interesting places to visit and things to do, spending 3 days in Vilnius will certainly be a great addition to any trip through the Baltic States!

 Are you planning a 2 or 3 days in Vilnius itinerary?
 Have you been?
 Let us know in the comments!